falzm/httpdump/README.md

 ## Build

-Building httpdump from sources requires the GNU Make and [gb](https://getgb.io/) utility.
-To build it, simply execute `make` at the root of the source tree, and if everything goes well the binary can be found in the `bin/` directory.
+To build `httpdump` from source, simply execute `make` at the root of the source tree, and if everything goes well the binary can be found in the current directory.

 ## Usage